Insolence Eau Glacee by Guerlain

 Projection wise, Eau Glacee is soft and understated.
 This isn’t a bold or in your face sort of fragrance, it is quiet but you’ll know that it is there.
 It’ll project maybe 3-5 feet from the skin and that’s about it.

-While it isn’t a strong perfume, it is one that lasts all day.
+While it isn’t a strong perfume, it is one that lasts a work day.
 During testing, I managed about 8 hours with a few sprays.
 The performance is good, as a low key scent, that isn’t going to take over a room.

 It is interesting when you get a softer fragrance that actually sticks around despite not being a complete bomb.